cosai-oasis/oasis-open-project/WORKSTREAMS.md

 # CoSAI Workstreams

-_This document was approved by the PGB on 4 August 2024_
+_This document was approved by the PGB on 4 August 2024.
+It was updated on 7 February 2025 with the description of WS4, Secure Design Patterns for Agentic Systems, which was approved by the PGB on 30 January 2025._

 ## Purpose
 This document lists milestones and deliverables for the initial three CoSAI workstreams.
 These workstreams are listed in the [CoSAI Charter](./CHARTER.md) and are exemplary of the type of work that project members would collaborate on with our partners across the industry and academia.